• Skip to primary navigation

 Place the candy mould into the freezer to let the bottom half of the truffles set.
 They will need at least 1 hour to harden.

-Once your oven is heated, place the baking sheet inside and let the hazelnuts roast for 15 - 20 minutes, or until they begin to brown.
+Then, place the hazelnuts in the oven roast for 15 - 20 minutes or until they begin to brown.

-Once the hazelnuts are roasted, remove them from the oven and let them cool for a few minutes.
+Once the hazelnuts are roasted, remove them from the oven and let them cool for a few minutes before handling.
+Don't cool them completely if your hazelnuts still have the skin intact.
+It is much easier to remove the skin while they are still warm.

-To remove the hazelnut skins, place the roasted hazelnuts in a clean cloth while still warm and vigorously rub them together.
+To remove the hazelnut skins, place the roasted hazelnuts in a clean cloth (while still warm) and vigorously rub them together.
 Some bits of skin will remain, and that's okay!
+If you're using pre-skinned hazelnuts, skip this part of the step.

 Once you're satisfied with your de-skinned hazelnuts, set them aside.

-In a small saucepan, melt the cacao butter and coconut oil over low heat.
+Once melted, immediately remove the cacao butter and coconut oil from the heat.

-Once all the hazelnuts are de-skinned, place in a high-speed blender with the melted cacao butter, coconut oil, maple syrup, coconut milk, vanilla extract, cacao powder and Himalayan salt.
+Place the roasted and de-skinned hazelnuts in a high-speed blender with the melted cacao butter, coconut oil, maple syrup, coconut milk, vanilla extract, cacao powder and Himalayan salt.
 Blend it all together until it turns into a smooth cream (you may need to scrape the sides down a few times).

-Scoop your filling into a glass container and place in the fridge until you're ready to use.
+Scoop your filling into a glass container and place it in the fridge until you're ready to use.
+You want it to be chilled so it doesn't melt the bottom layer of chocolate.

-I should note that you will have way more chocolate hazelnut filling than you will need for this recipe.
-So, you can use the remaining as a yummy chocolate hazelnut spread!
+I should note that you will have much more chocolate hazelnut filling than needed for a single batch of these truffles.
+So, you can either make additional batches of the outer coating to make more truffles or use the remaining filling as a yummy chocolate hazelnut spread!
+It's like a healthy version of Nutella.

 Once the bottom layer of your truffles have hardened, remove them from the freezer.